memgraph/docs/cypher-manual/clauses/return.md

 ## 5. Returning all elements

-To return all the elements from a query, use the `*` symbol.
+To return all the elements from a query, use the `*` symbol:

 ```cypher
 MATCH (:Country { name: 'United Kingdom'})-[]-(p:Person)